What is the difference between a vial and an ampoule?

 Vials are the Perfect Choice for Stable Chemical Elements

-Vials are for stable chemical elements, and ampoules are for unstable ones.
+Vials are better suited for stable chemical elements, and ampoules are for unstable ones.
 Due to its stoppered nature, chemicals kept in vials do not react when exposed to oxygen, so they’re stable.

 Ampoules are used for short-term storage.
 Never keep drugs for the long term.
 For long-term storage, vials are best.